sarahmattar/lead-manager-django-react_pre-deploy/readme.md

 How to configure Webpack for monitoring React component builds in development.

 Reinforcement of Redux knowledge for the front end state management.

+And evidently, through much bleary eyed command-lining.... how to deploy a subtree of a git repository to Heroku.

 ### Installation Instructions